-After spending two seasons on the Uptown campus as a player, Shooter Hunt begins his first season as a part of the Green Wave coaching staff.
+Shooter Hunt is in his second season as a part of the Green Wave coaching staff after starring on the Uptown campus during his collegiate athletic career.
 The 31st overall pick of the 2008 MLB Draft in 2008, Hunt will work with the programs base runners and act as the first base coach on game days.

 Hunt was a first round selection by the Minnesota Twins in the 2008 Major League Baseball First Year Player Draft.
 He began his career with the Rookie League Elizabethtown Twins and was quickly moved to the Single A affiliate Beloit Snappers.
 Over the next four seasons, Hunt made stops with the Gulf Coast Twins (Gulf Coast League) and the Snappers in 2009 before spending the next two seasons on the Fort Myers Miracle, the organizations Single A Advanced affiliate.